commands

 -MaxPoolSize

-Sets the maximum number of connections allowed in the connection pool for this specific connection string.
+Sets the maximum number of connections allowed in the connection pool for this connection string.
+Defaults to 100 if not specified.

 Alias